 No activity planned or implemented.

 The IMO strategy is to replicate ReCAAP and MOWCA, which are well-functioning maritime security arrangements.
 A regional coast guard was seen as a bit ambitious, thus the IMO goal is to develop state coast guards, which form an integrated network in eastern Africa.
 ‘All signatories also partake in a regular programme of regional training, coordinated through the Djibouti Regional Training Centre, established by IMO's Implementation Unit, including: operational interdiction training in partnership with the North Atlantic Treaty Organization (NATO) Maritime Interdiction Operational Training Centre (NMIOTC), Crete, Greece; law enforcement workshops in partnership with the United Nations Office on Drugs and Crime (UNODC); and classroom training in Djibouti, in partnership with the European Union (EU) MARSIC (Maritime Security and Safety) project.'
 The Djibouti Regional Training Centre's building is set to be operational in September 2014.
 To date, more than 700 trainees have participated in courses in information sharing, coast guard duties and operatoins among other topics, conducted under the Djibouti Code of Conduct programme.
-The Djibouti Code of Conduct Project Implementation Unit (PIU) delivers and oversees projects to build regional capacity to enable regional countries address these problems.
-The PIU focuses on four main areas: Information Sharing, Regional Training, Reviewing National Legislation and Maritime Situational Awareness.
+The Djibouti Code of Conduct Project Implementation Unit (PIU) delivered and oversaw projects to build regional capacity to enable regional countries address these problems.
+The PIU focused on four main areas: Information Sharing, Regional Training, Reviewing National Legislation and Maritime Situational Awareness.

 The Djibouti Code of Conduct, in May of 2012, signed five strategic partnerships with the UN FAO, UNPOS, UNODC, the World Food Programme, and the European External Action Service.
 These partnerships symbolize a joint commitment to combat piracy in the Western Indian Ocean and the Gulf of Aden, with a view to strengthen the anti-piracy and maritime capacity of signatory states.
 A main goal of these partnerships is to develop viable and sustainable alternatives to piracy within Somalia as well as further develop maritime capacity building.